AdobeDocs/experience-platform.en/help/rtcdp/destinations/facebook-destination.md

 Activate profiles for your Facebook campaigns for audience targeting, personalization and suppression based on hashed emails.

+## Use Cases

+To help you better understand how and when you should use the Facebook destination, here are two sample use cases that Adobe Real-time Customer Data Platform customers can solve by using this feature.

+### Use Case #1
+An online retailer wants to reach existing customers through social platforms and show them personalized offers based on their previous orders.
+The online retailer can ingest email addresses from their own CRM to Adobe Real-time CDP, build segments from their own offline data, and send these segments to the Facebook social platform, optimizing their advertising spending.

+### Use Case #2
+An airline has different customer tiers (Bronze, Silver, and Gold), and wants to provide each of the tiers with personalized offers via social platforms.
+However, not all customers use the airline's mobile app, and some of them have not logged on to the company's website.
+The only identifiers the company has about these customers are membership IDs and email addresses.
+To target them across social media, they can onboard the customer data from their CRM into Adobe Real-time CDP, using the hashed email addresses as identifiers.
+Next, they can combine their offline data with their existing online activity data, to build new audience segments that they can target through the Facebook destination.

 ## Destination specifics {#destination-specs}

 ### Activation Type {#activation-type}

-Segment Export - you are exporting all members of a segment (audience) with their identifiers (name, phone number, etc.) used in the Facebook destination
+Segment Export - you are exporting all members of a segment (audience) with their identifiers (name, phone number, etc.) used in the Facebook destination.

-### Prerequisites {#prerequisites}
+### Facebook account prerequisites {#facebook-account-prerequisites}

 Before you can send your audience segments to [!DNL Facebook], make sure you meet the following requirements:

-1. Your [!DNL Facebook] user account must have the **Manage campaigns** permission enabled for the Ad account that you plan to use.
+1. Your [!DNL Facebook] user account must have the **[!DNL Manage campaigns]** permission enabled for the Ad account that you plan to use.
 2. Add the **Adobe Experience Cloud** business account as an advertising partner in your [!DNL Facebook Ad Account].
 Use `business ID=206617933627973`.
-See [Add Partners to Your Business Manager](https://www.facebook.com/business/help/1717412048538897) for details.
+See [Add Partners to Your Business Manager](https://www.facebook.com/business/help/1717412048538897) in the Facebook documentation for details.
     >[!IMPORTANT]
     > When configuring the permissions for Adobe Experience Cloud, you must enable the **Manage campaigns** permission.
 This is required for the [!DNL Adobe Real-time CDP] integration.
 3. Read and sign the [!DNL Facebook Custom Audiences] Terms of Service.
 To do this, go to `https://business.facebook.com/ads/manage/customaudiences/tos/?act=[accountID]`, where `accountID` is your [!DNL Facebook Ad Account ID].